-The number of consumers who end up taking financial advise from the wrong advisors is horrifying, please don’t be those people!
+The number of consumers who end up taking financial advice from the wrong advisors is horrifying, please don’t be those people!
 Choosing a financial advisor is a major life decision that can determine your financial trajectory for years to come.
-Let’s just go ahead and say it right up front, the number on mistake people make when they choose a financial advisor is they make an emotional decision instead of a financial decision.
+Let’s just go ahead and say it right upfront, the number of mistakes people make when they choose a financial advisor is they make an emotional decision instead of a financial decision.

 They work with someone who was a college friend, or they go to church with.
 A family member that is starting a new career path as a financial decision.
-If I were to make a listed of the professions I distrust the most.
-Financial Advisors would definitely be in the top 5.
-Of course lawyers is the top of my list.
+If I were to make a list of the professions I distrust the most.
+Financial Advisors would be in the top 5.
+Of course, lawyers are at the top of my list.

-I heard it said one time that “99% of lawyers give the other 1% a bad reptutation” 🙂
+I heard it said one time that “99% of lawyers give the other 1% a bad reputation”.

 In business, life, and money, I have always believed that the most important question we can ask ourselves is “Who is this person, and why should I be listening to them?”
 That simple question would keep more people from making bad financial decisions, and following the wrong business mentors, more than any question I can share.